React JS 100 MCQ

 Question 90: How do you perform a POST request in React using the fetch API?

-A. fetch(‘/url’, { method: ‘POST’, body: JSON.stringify(data) })
+Correct Answer: A. A POST request using the fetch API is done with fetch(‘/url’, { method: ‘POST’, body: JSON.stringify(data) }).

 Question 91: What is the purpose of unit testing in React?